 Cameras can also be used to monitor precipitation type.
 An observer/operator can then monitor the various cameras from a central facility.
 A proper background needs to be selected in order to observe the precipitation.
 Since this type of measurement requires an observer/operator, it is not an automatic measurement of present/past weather.

 A sensor specifically designed to detect freezing rain or glaze is in operational use (Starr and van Cauwenberghe, 1991).
 It senses the amount of ice accumulation on a probe.
 The probe vibrates at a frequency that is proportional to the mass of the probe.
 When ice freezes on the probe, its mass changes and the vibration frequency decreases.
 A heater is built into the sensor to de-ice the probe when required.
 The sensor has also been found effective for identifying wet snow.

-Icing detectors may be used to identify freezing precipitation.
+A sensor that uses the differences in scintillation patterns when particles pass through a coherent light beam is able to differentiate between rain and snow (NOAA, 1998).Icing detectors may be used to identify freezing precipitation.
 Various methods exist.
 For instance, the weight of ice on a pole can be measured.
 Another method uses a probe that vibrates ultrasonically and the frequency of this probe changes when ice is formed on it.
 An extensive test has recently been performed (Fikke et al., 2007).
 Results from PW sensors improve by including data from icing detectors, particularly freezing rain (Sheppard and Joe, 2000).
 Automated Weather Observing Systems (AWOSs) use this technique.

+Hail and other precipitation type products can also be obtained from weather radar measurements (see Part II, Chapter 7).

 14.2.1.3 Instruments and measuring devices: precipitation intensity and character